aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 * Do it For Me mode :see_no_evil: = Just run some commands to get the work done.

 _Time Committment Expections: This workshop was created to be completed in approximately 2 hours.
 In "Do it For Me" mode :see_no_evil:, the workshop can be completed in roughly 30-45 minutes based on AWS experience._

+### Considerations for Each Role
+As the team lead on this lean team of one, you'll need to wear multiple hats.
+Below are some things we'll cover from the perspective of each role:
+* Developer - You'll write lambda code to stitch our etl data pipeline together.
+Each function will take advantage of a queue based system to pass messages back and forth.
+* Data Scientist - You'll need to load the data into your machine learning development environment.
+Once loaded, you'll massage the data to test different assumptions and ultimately us a machine learning algorithm to enable your company to predict magic usage based on estimated weather + ride stats.
+* Operations - You'll need to understand how this solution is hosted.
+How will it handle large batches of data? is it tightly coupled? what does a serverless inference environment mean from an operations perspective?

 ## Solution Architecture